About Us

 Membership in the garden is open to Vancouver residents.
 Visitors to the garden are welcome and come from the lower mainland, the province and many are international visitors.

-The garden is currently administered by a Coordinating Committee made up of a Chair (or 2 Co-Chairs), a Treasurer, a Membership/Email Coordinator, a Public Relations/Website Coordinator), a Coordinator at large, and a Coordinator for the 2 Common-areas at the East end of the site: the Burrard End Garden and Bird Garden, and the Perennial Garden at the west end at Cypress Street and 6th Avenue.
+The garden is currently administered by a Coordinating Committee made up of a Chair (or 2 Co-Chairs), a Treasurer (in 2024-25 2 Co-Treasurers), a Membership/Email Coordinator, a Public Relations/Website Coordinator), a Coordinator for equipment, and a Coordinator of Events/Outreach, and a Coordinator for the 2 Common-areas at the East end of the site: the Burrard End Garden and Bird Garden, and the Perennial Garden at the west end at Cypress Street and 6th Avenue.
 There are also two Section Representatives for each of the five Sections in the garden.
 Additional positions will be developed as the need arises.

 Plots vary in size but are approximately 3.6 ft x 9 ft (1.18 m x 2.72 m).
-An annual membership fee of $30 pays for materials to repair fences and the water system, tools, association membership(s), enhancement and improvement projects and other related expenses.
+An annual membership fee of $40 beginning on Nov 1st 2024 (raised from $30.00 in the past decade in order to cover increased costs) pays for materials to repair fences and the water system, tools, association membership(s), enhancement and improvement projects and other related expenses.
 Membership fees are due November 1st of each year or upon acceptance into the garden (for new members).
 Membership Guidelines and Rules (see link above), must be signed each year in order for Members to join or to renew their plots.

 These stipulate a member’s responsibilities, fulfillment of which is necessary for renewal.
 An Annual General Meeting is held each year in the early spring to discuss general business, finances, and garden concerns or suggested initiatives.
 Smaller meetings through the season assess ongoing projects and improvements.